emilio-berti/git-novice/_episodes/02-terminal_101.md

 > ## File and Folder names autocompletion
 >
 > It can become cumbersome to type entire folder names.
-> That's why most terminal softwares offer autocompletion of folder names
+> That's why most terminal software offer autocompletion of folder names
 > based on typing the beginning of the name then typing the Tabulation (Tab) key
+> on the keyboard (The one on the left of the top row of letters on your
-> on the keyboard.
+> keyboard).
 {: .callout}

 What about if you want to back in a folder that is the parent of your folder?